EthanUpp/Exploring-eBay/README.md

 # Exploring-eBay
-Using Pandas to explore German eBay car sales data.
+Using Pandas to explore Germany's eBay car sales data.